hakusoda/ribbon/apps/frontend/src/routes/terms/+page.md

 ## 9. Amendments to Terms

 We may update these Terms of Service periodically.
 Continued use of Ribbon after changes are made constitutes acceptance of the revised terms.
-Users will be notified of significant updates through the **HAKUMI Discord server** and the official Ribbon website.

-## 10. Contact Information
+## 10. Contact Us

-For any questions or concerns regarding Ribbon’s Terms of Service, contact us through the **HAKUMI Discord server** or email **help@hakumi.cafe**.
+If you have any questions about, or are looking to contact us in relation to, these terms, please contact us via **hello@hakumi.cafe**.

+If you're looking to share feedback, comments, or otherwise happy words, feel free to let us know [here](https://discord.com/invite/VqdbdrnTCG).